OpenBB-finance/OpenBB/website/content/terminal/reference/etf/screener/view.md

 ---
 title: view
-description: The page provides information on viewing available presets, using the view command and viewing specific custom presets.
+description: "The page provides information on viewing available presets, using the" view command and viewing specific custom presets.
 The specific custom preset example is etf_config.ini.
 keywords: